HenriSchulte-MS/AzureGenomicsWorkshop/Prerequisites - Before the hands-on lab.md

 - The passes cannot be used for 3rd party services on Azure
 - There are restrictions on the type of resources which can be provisioned and the regions in which they can be created

 At this time the closest region with the best performance is West Europe / Amsterdam.
-On December 7th it was announced that there will be a "Denmark East" region.
+On December 7th 2020 it was announced that there will be a "Denmark East" region in the future.
 Details are provided here: https://news.microsoft.com/da-dk/features/et-gront-digitalt-fremtidslofte/